josue-rojas/Suggestions/README.md

 ```

 TODO:
-- fix desktop sidebar, more specifically the footer and the search bar
 - in desktop new post should be 2 lines and numbers should be  where the numbers do not cause to change the height when moving it
 - better color scheme for both map, and other including inputs
 - get suggestions when new bounds is set (easy peasy)
+- make suggestions clickable for both the point in map and sidebar
+- make obvious hover for suggestions and new suggestion